ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 ::::::Exercise
 Making your data tables now will help organization and reduce workload for next week.

-Make a table in the google sheet provided.
+Make a table in the Google sheet provided.
 Follow the example shown below for the first experiment.

 :::Table
 | Length (m) | $\Delta$y (m) | Mass (kg) | Mass Description | Force (N)| k (N/m)|